surepy/jekyll-now/_posts/2024-3-28-flashing-latest-marlin-on-aquila-x2-h32.md

 ---
 layout: post
-title: Flashing Latest Merlin on Aquila X2 with H32 chip
+title: Flashing Latest Marlin on Aquila X2 with H32 chip
 ---

 It's been a while since I wrote anything, because everything I do is pretty well documented and just requires me to actually read existing documentation, or someone else already wrote an article about it.